libraxss/blog/docs/axios.md

 The GET method requests a representation of the specified resource.
 Requests using GET should only retrieve data.

-HEAD

-The HEAD method asks for a response identical to that of a GET request, but without the response body.

-POST

-The POST method is used to submit an entity to the specified resource, often causing a change in state or side effects on the server.

 PUT

 The PUT method replaces all current representations of the target resource with the request payload.